Nocturnus: Thresholds

-In 1992, the band decided to get a full-time vocalist, allowing Browning to concentrate solely on drumming and because Earache promised the band a music video if they got a "real" frontman.
-Former Tortured Soul vocalist Dan Izzo was brought in on lead vocals.
+In 1992, the band decided to get a full-time vocalist to allow Browning to concentrate solely on drumming and because Earache promised the band a music video if they got a "real" frontman.
+Former Tortured Soul vocalist Dan Izzo was brought in for lead vocals.
 The band hired session bassist Chris Anderson to play on their next album, Thresholds.

-With Browning becoming less involved in the band's songwriting, Thresholds saw the band moving in a much more space and sci-fi oriented direction lyrically.
-Musically, the album was less unrelenting and more diverse than The Key, including an instrumental track ("Nocturne in Bm"), employment of acoustic guitars ("Arctic Crypt"), and exotic percussion ("Tribal Voudon").
-The album did not sell quite as well as The Key, perhaps due to the band's more mature direction.
+As Browning had become less involved in the band's songwriting, Thresholds saw the band's lyrics move in a much more sci-fi–oriented direction.
+Musically, the album was less unrelenting and more diverse than The Key and included an instrumental track ("Nocturne in Bm"), acoustic guitars in "Arctic Crypt", and exotic percussion in "Tribal Voudon".
+The album sold fewer copies than The Key had.
 Despite this, it was generally favorably received by critics and fans for its ambitious and unique progressive direction.
 "Alter Reality" was released as a single with a music video, and "Arctic Crypt" and "Subterranean Infiltrator" also became fan favorites.
-The band also got a new permanent bassist Emo Mowery (formerly of Malediction) and had a European tour for Thresholds, during which time the band was unsatisfied with Earaches lack of promotion leading them to make little money off the tour.
+The band got a new permanent bassist, Emo Mowery (formerly of Malediction), and had a European tour for Thresholds, during which the band was unsatisfied that Earache's lack of promotion led them to make little money off the tour.

 After the band returned home to the United States, musical differences between Mike Browning and the rest of the band became increasingly apparent.
-This culminated in Sean McNenney and Louis Panzer, behind Brownings back, ensuring rights to the bandname "Nocturnus", which they also signed Mike Davis onto, but not Izzo or Mowery.
-Browning was fired from the band shortly after, and to this day there is bad blood between the McNenney/Panzer and Browning camps.
+This culminated in Sean McNenney and Louis Panzer, behind Browning's back, ensuring rights to the band name "Nocturnus"; they also signed Mike Davis to this name, but not Izzo or Mowery.
+Browning was fired from the band shortly after, and animosity still remains between the McNenney–Panzer and Browning camps.
 Browning was replaced by James Marcinek.

-The new Nocturnus lineup began recording new songs for a third album, including "Mummified", "The Invertebrate Plague", "The Great Spot", and "Orbital Decay", all of which were written by Davis/McNenney/Panzer.
-However around this time the band began to lose label support from Earache as their contract was dropped.
-The new lineup put out a two song self-titled EP in 1993, which featured a recycled early song "Possess The Priest" and the brand new "Mummified".
-However Panzer, McNenney, and Marcinek all departed the band after this, and the band effectively split.
-During this time most of the band members effectively fell off the musical grid, with the exception of Mike Davis's work on a project with Trey Azagthoth which never saw the light of day.
+The new Nocturnus lineup began recording new songs for a third album, which included the songs "Mummified", "The Invertebrate Plague", "The Great Spot", and "Orbital Decay", all of which were written by Davis, McNenney, and Panzer.
+However, around this time the band began to lose label support from Earache, and their contract was dropped.
+The new lineup put out a two-song self-titled EP in 1993, which featured a recycled early song "Possess The Priest" and the new "Mummified".
+Panzer, McNenney, and Marcinek departed the band after this, and the band effectively split.
+During this time, most of the band members effectively fell off the musical grid, except for Mike Davis's work on a project with Trey Azagthoth that was never released.